Finnoy Travel - Reviews, Stories and Tips

 Tikkurila Railway Station

 Tikkurila Railway Station is a new, modern station considered the main railway station of Vantaa.
-Almost all long-distance and commuter trains stop at this station, which allows for a perfect connection to different cities in Finland.
-The bus station also provides important service connections to different areas of Vantaa and Helsinki Center on a 24-hour basis.
+Almost all long-distance and commuter trains stop at this station, providing a convenient connection to cities across Finland.
+The bus station also provides important connections to different areas of Vantaa and the Helsinki Centre on a 24-hour basis.

 Shopping Centre Dixi at Tikkurila Railway Station

 With the newly established commercial centre Dixi as part of Tikkurila Railway Station, this station serves as an excellent local connection hub.
-Its second phase was completed in the spring of 2017, making it a modern venue to stop.
-Dixi has numerous cafes, restaurants, shops, and services, providing easy and fast access to station-based customers.
-Before continuing your journey, you can have lunch, a drink, or coffee.
+Its second phase was completed in the spring of 2017, making it a modern stopover.
+Dixi has numerous cafés, restaurants, shops, and services, providing easy and fast access to station-based customers.
+Before continuing your journey, you can have lunch, a drink, or coffee at a café or restaurant.

 • Price: free